lwitzani/daysUntilBirthday/README.md

 # Widget Setup
 - when using parameter iCloud the contacts are not scanned and the source at the bottom changes to 'iCloud'
+- when using parameter showAll (without using parameter iCloud) all contacts with birthdays are shown
+- if the last configuration was empty and next one is 'iCloud,showAll' then because of iCloud-Mode (all previous found contacts are used again) the showAll parameter will not have any effect, since the default mode is mode 1 (only show selected contacts)

 ![](setupWidget.gif)